Tech-Recruiter-Justin/Learn_JavaScript/README.md

 - array.sort() - by default covert everything into strings and sort based on UTF16 (without perentheses)
 - object.keys(object) - creates an array of keys in that object
 - object.value(object) - creates an array of values in that object
+- array.filter(function) - creates an new array that fulfills the requirements in the function
+- array.some(function) - checks if any of the items in the array passes the function
+- array.every(function) - checks if all of the items in the array passes the fucntion

 ### Math Object
 - Math.method are properties and methods that help to calculate things, comes with JavaScript by default